 Instead of continually scrambling to whip up new content, marketers should look for opportunities to repurpose the best-performing pieces they already have.
 For instance, through creative reuse and cross-team collaboration, an ebook can yield infographics, SlideShare presentations, SEO-friendly blog posts, listicles, and videos — each of which should have its own distribution channel and CTA strategy aligned to a customer journey.

-Big rock content is a substantial content effort, such as Newscred’s new ebook: The Integrated Marketing Organization.
-The 40-page ebook itself serves as a piece of gated content to drive lead gen opportunities, and it’s simultaneously being sliced, diced, and served up in blog posts, webinars, print collateral, direct mail, workshops, social posts, and paid campaigns.
-With a big rock content strategy, we’re able to fire up all areas of our marketing team (content marketing, design, product marketing, events marketing, and demand gen) around one project.
+Big rock content works both in B2B and B2C environments.
+As an example, Newscred’s 40-page definitive guide to integrated marketing, The Integrated Marketing Organization, serves as a piece of gated content to drive lead gen opportunities, and it has simultaneously been sliced, diced, and served up in blog posts, webinars, print collateral, direct mail, workshops, social posts, and paid campaigns.
+With a content strategy built around big rock content, we’re able to fire up all areas of our marketing team (content marketing, design, product marketing, events marketing, and demand gen) around one project with ongoing results.

 At NewsCred, we believe sophistication at repurposing existing assets is a key element of both operational efficiency and integrated marketing maturity.
 Although your actual Thanksgiving turkey leftovers won’t last that long, the more you can repurpose content, the more efficient your content marketing, the easier it is to align cross-functional teams on an integrated campaign, and the better the ultimate results.

 But first things first: Happy Thanksgiving!